lvnam96/20thingsilearned-Vietnamese-translation/README.md

 Old, outdated browsers are bad for us as users, and they hold back innovation all over the web.
 So take a moment to make sure that you’ve upgraded to the latest version of your favorite modern browser.

-Ghi chú của người viết: Để kiểm tra xem mình đang sử dụng trình duyệt nào, hãy truy cập `www.whatbrowser.org`.
+Ghi chú của người viết: Để kiểm tra xem mình đang sử dụng trình duyệt nào, hãy truy cập [What Browser](www.whatbrowser.org).

 # PLUG-INS
 ### OR, PEPPERONI FOR YOUR CHEESE PIZZA